mikespub-org/sclorg-django-ex/README.md

 After adding your templates, you can go to your OpenShift web console, browse to your project and click the create button.
 Create a new app from one of the templates that you have just added.

 Adjust the parameter values to suit your configuration.
-Most times you can just accept the default values, however you will probably want to set the `GIT_REPOSITORY` parameter to point to your fork and the `DATABASE_*` parameters to match your database configuration.
+Most times you can just accept the default values, however you will probably want to set the `GIT_REPOSITORY` parameter to point to your fork and the `APP_DB_*` parameters to match your database configuration.

 Alternatively, you can use the command line to create your new app, assuming your OpenShift deployment has the default set of ImageStreams defined.
 Instructions for installing the default ImageStreams are available [here](https://docs.openshift.org/latest/install_config/imagestreams_templates.html).
 If you are defining the set of ImageStreams now, remember to pass in the proper cluster-admin credentials and to create the ImageStreams in the 'openshift' namespace: